Please Read this page fully and carefully. It has important and new information.

 3) Click the Reservation button

 The Wendy Thompson Hut receives a high number of reservation requests, especially for Saturday nights during the winter season.
 We recommend booking at least 7 days in advance.
 Requests sent on a Thursday night for Friday booking will not be received in time and you will not have a reservation.
 This means that you may head out to the hut only to discover that it is fully occupied.
+Contacting the national office will not expedite this procedure.
+This is an ACC–Whistler Section Hut.

 The maximum number of people to stay in the hut is 16.
 (Dogs are free, but must be kept outside the hut.
 Please make sure your pooch is ok with potentially sharing the area around the hut with another pup.)
+Up to four ACCWhistler custodians may also be in attendance at the hut.

 The booking rate applies even if you are camping outside or around the hut but use the outhouse or hut facilities (for example, the kitchen or dining area).
 This is simply to be fair to those who are staying in the hut, as you are taking space and facilities when you do this and you are benefiting from the facility.